 - The JRS endowment is approximately $48 million as of July 2022.
 Our goal is to spend about 5% of our endowment annually.
 We invite you to read our Investment Policy Statement.

-- Our 2018 grant commitments were $1.84 million.
-In the next several years, annual grant commitments are planned to average about $2.1 million.
-This may vary depending upon strategic decisions, and the impact of the economy on our endowment.
+- Our 2019 grant commitments were $2.80 million.
+In the next several years, annual grant commitments may average about $1.8 million.
+This will vary depending upon strategic decisions, emergent opportunities and the impact of the economy on our endowment.

 - Our average grant award is about $230,000 over three years.